schmittlema/ArxivDigest/README.md

 ### Running the Web Interface

-To run locally with the full UI:
+To run locally with the simplified UI:

 1. Install requirements: `pip install -r requirements.txt`
-2. Run the app: `python src/app.py`
+2. Run the app: `python src/app_new.py`
 3. Open the URL displayed in your terminal
 4. Enter your API key(s) and configure your preferences
+5. Use the relevancy threshold slider to adjust paper filtering (default is 2)

 ### Running via GitHub Action